 Period Drama News – Upcoming news for period dramas and other costume dramas (fantasy and fairy tales).

 Quizzes – Our version of fun online personality quizzes for you to take.

 Romantic Moment of the Week

-We highlight old-fashioned romantic screen moments from all the way back to the silent era of film to present day film, literature, and television.
+We highlight old-fashioned romantic screen moments from all the way back to classic literature to the silent era of film to present day film, literature, and television.
 Expect to find new/recent romantic moments, classic romantic moments, and literary romantic moments.
 We want to bring the excitement of old-fashioned romance back!
 This column typically goes up on Saturdays.

 Period Drama Review Archives

 An Archive of the period drama reviews categorized by historical era!

 Your Silver Petticoat Monthly Newsletter.
 We now are sharing with you free and discounted/inexpensive ebooks focused on the categories of this site!
 We will send out a once monthly (sometimes bi-monthly) newsletter with links to some awesome books with great deals researched by us.
-The email will also include recommendations, a monthly Movie/TV watchlist, and more.
-The buy links are available to the US (though if you are from outside the country, just note that these books are often on sale elsewhere at the same time).
+The email will also include other fun information.
+The buy links are available to the U.S. (though if you are from outside the country, just note that these books are often on sale elsewhere at the same time).
 Subscribe to our site now to get exclusive access.

 (All graphics were made by Dena from the Etsy BubblegumBlowfish shop)